Gaumont-Palace: History

-Originally constructed between 1898 (Note: The foundation stone was laid on 16 January 1898.) and 1900 as the Hippodrome de Montmartre for the 1900 Exposition Universelle, It staged equestrian shows during its early and for a period was owned by Frank C. Bostock.
+Originally constructed between 1898 (Note: The foundation stone was laid on 16 January 1898.) and 1900 as the Hippodrome de Montmartre for the 1900 Exposition Universelle, it staged equestrian shows during its early life, and for a period was owned by Frank C. Bostock.
 Later, it became a skating rink.
-Originally built with a Belle Époque facade, the building was acquired by Léon Gaumont in July 1910 and subsequently converted into a cinema.
+Originally built with a Belle Époque facade, the building was acquired by Léon Gaumont in July 1910 and was subsequently converted into a cinema.
 When opened on 30 September 1911, (Note: The date of opening is given as 30 September by one source and 11 October by another.
 However, it was reported in the press that the cinema would open on the former date, and also that inaugural programme was to end on 7 October.) it was the largest movie theatre in the world with 3,400 seats,then 6,400 places after its renovation and was the first in France to boast automatic projection equipment.
-It remained part of the Gaumont Film Company empire throughout its history.
+It remained part of the Gaumont empire throughout its history.
 It was destroyed in 1973.